Andrettin/Wyrmsun/readme.txt

 * Civilizations
 - Added more personal names for the Celts and the Suebi.
+- Renamed the "Goth" civilization to "Gothic" and the "Teuton" civilization to "Teutonic".

 * Events
 - Added event in which Thiodolf gives a war-speech in poetry form, providing the Inspired Army modifier temporarily.